ne-v0y/ROS-tutorial/README.md

 ```
 rosrun tf static_transform_publisher 0 0 0 0 0 0 1 map my_frame 10
 ```
 6. another way to run multiple nodes in one command is using `roslaunch`.
-I have added an example file, but has a bug in it.
-Can you figure it out?
+I have added an example file, but put a bug on purpose.
+Can you figure it out? 😉

 ![outcome](out.png "Outcome")